The new pen had been nagging me to begin.

 The writers always are the most difficult to dress; they change their moods as often as they do

-Just when I put on that bold red, the writer chose a Haiku which ended in a feeling of soft blue.
+Just when I put on that bold red, the writer chose a Haiku which ends in a feeling of soft blue.

 Easy do you think even the rainbows are?

-He sheds his riches and shelves them for the morrow
+He shelves his golden riches for the ’morrow,

-While I often pen harsh lines, you smoothen them with your hues soft
+While I often pen harsh lines, you smoothen them with hues soft.

 And nooks of love and tornadoes of passion.